sunnyfloyd/master-notes/javascript/angular.md

 ### Interceptors

-- **Interceptors** intercepts and handles an `HttpRequest` or `HttpResponse`.
+- **Interceptor** intercepts and handles an `HttpRequest` or `HttpResponse`.
 This can be for example used for attaching authorization token to each request that is made to the BE:

 ```ts
 import {